GrayAi0/ConsoleMenu/README.md

 # ConsoleMenu Beta
 <h3>
     This is just a beta version<br>
-    <small>For now you have to install this package manually because i have to learn how to use pip(:</small>
+    <small>For now you have to install this package manually because i have to learn how to use pip -/(:</small>
 </h3>

 # How to use